Amy Deasismont

-Amy Linnéa Deasismont (born 15 April 1992), previously known under the stage name Amy Diamond, is a Swedish singer.
+Amy Linnéa Deasismont (born 15 April 1992), previously known under the stage name Amy Diamond, is a Swedish actress, screenwriter, director, and singer.

 She is known for her single "What's in It for Me".
 The song was a 2005 hit in Sweden, Denmark, Norway, and Finland.
 It was the most-played song in Poland that year; it remained in the top ten for four months.
-She has released six studio albums and performed on television as a singer, actress and hostess.
+She has released six studio albums.

 To date, her biggest hits have been "What's in It For Me", "Welcome To The City", "Don't Cry Your Heart Out", "It Can Only Get Better", "Stay My Baby", "Is It Love", "Up" and "Thank You".
 She is also the youngest person in Sweden to have released a greatest hits album.

-Biography
+As an actress, she has appeared in 2015's My Skinny Sister.
+She is also known for her roles in TV series such as The Chosen Ones, Thunder in My Heart, Ligga, and Knutby.

 Early life

 Deasismont was born in Norrköping, Sweden as Amy Linnéa Deasismont, the second child of an English father, Lee, and a Swedish mother, Chrisbeth.
 When she was ten months old, the family moved to the UK.
 The family moved back to Sweden when she was four-and-a-half years old, this time to Jönköping.
 She has an older sister, Danielle; three younger sisters Lisa, Holly, and Lily; and a younger brother, Charlie.

 Deasismont started figure skating at age six and won multiple gold medals.
 She practiced six times a week before embarking on her singing career.
 She went to a dance and theater school called Blandgodis, and participated in theater and TV productions which gave her experience in public performing.
 She also appeared in a small television role on the show De drabbade.